blbadger/blbadger.github.io/clifford-attractor.md

 $\Delta t = 1.35$, a shape similar to the discrete map has formed.
 ![clifford vectors image]({{https://blbadger.github.io}}clifford_attractor/semi_clifford_1.35t.png)

-What is the utility of using large $\Deleta t$ values if this is not an accurate

-Is this a fractal?
+### Is this a fractal?

 Zooming in on the bottom right section suggests that it is:
 ![clifford vectors image]({{https://blbadger.github.io}}clifford_attractor/semi_clifford_zoom1.png)
 ![clifford vectors image]({{https://blbadger.github.io}}clifford_attractor/semi_clifford_zoom2.png)
 ![clifford vectors image]({{https://blbadger.github.io}}clifford_attractor/semi_clifford_zoom3.png)

+### In what way is this mapping semi-continuous?